- What Is True Knot in the Umbilical Cord?

 - Gestational Diabetes

-- Keep a general eye on your baby’s development.
+- Keep a watchful eye on your baby’s development inside the womb.

-- If a diagnosed knot is tight, your doctor will generally suggest a C-Section delivery to reduce the chances of the knot tightening even further during delivery.
+- If a diagnosed knot is tight, your gynaecologist will suggest a C-Section delivery to reduce the chances of the knot tightening even further during delivery.

 - Negative changes in the heart rate of the foetus.